-Hi, I’m Beth Boynton and I am the proud founder of PILL-Portsmouth Improv Learning Lab!
-We provide experiential learning programs that teach essential personal and interpersonal skills.
-Classes are fun and there are many benefits for individuals, groups, and organizations.
+Hi, I’m Beth Boynton and I am the excited founder of PILL-Portsmouth Improv Learning Lab!
+We provide experiential learning programs that are joyful and and connecting.
+PILL classes also build essential interpersonal skills and can be customized for groups and businesses!

 Why is Dignity is our Destiny the PILL tagline?

 The phrase is graciously shared by Robert Fuller in his work against rankism and for dignity!
-When the environment is safe and group process is nurtured via facilitation, improv activities become a fun way for people to share power.
-In speaking up, listening, and working/playing together, everyone is valued.
-Everyone contributes.
-Positive relationships are formed.
-This is an ideal for us humans and includes a lofty vision of a healthier social fabric and world!
+When the environment is safe and group process is nurtured via expert facilitation, improv activities become a fun way for people to connect and collaborate.

 How did you come to develop PILL?